mobiusklein/mzd.cpp/writeup/writeup.md

 ![](./DictionaryByteSchemata.png)

 We prefix the dictionary encoding with two 8 byte unsigned integers in little endian order.
-The first is the distance, in bytes, from the begining of the buffer to the begining of the region encoding $K$, $i_{\text{offset}}$.
+The first is the distance, in bytes, from the beginning of the buffer to the begining of the region encoding $K$, $i_{\text{offset}}$.
 The second is the number of unique values in $V^*$.
-Next, we encode the bytes of$V^*$ in the buffer in little endian byte order, followed by the bytes of $K$ in little endian byte order.
+Next, we encode the bytes of $V^*$ in the buffer in little endian byte order, followed by the bytes of $K$ in little endian byte order.

 ### Decoding

 To decode, we first read the first 16 bytes and interpret it as two 64 bit unsigned integers which tells us the offset $i_{\text{offset}}$ to the index list $K$ and the number of values in $V^*$, $|V^*|$.
 We assume we know the type of value we want to decode $V^*$ into, so we can validate that $\frac{i_{\text{offset}} - 16}{|V^*|}$ matches the size of that type in bytes.
-It is then straight-forwards to reconstruct $V^*$ from byte 16 to the index offset, reinterpreting the bytes as needed to build a native representation of $V^*$ in the correct type.
+It is then straight forward to reconstruct $V^*$ from byte 16 to the index offset, reinterpreting the bytes as needed to build a native representation of $V^*$ in the correct type.
 Next, we infer the $I^*$ from $|V^*|$ using the same logic as during encoding.
 Finally, we reconstruct the original data array $V$ using $V = [ V^*[k_i] : k_i \in K ]$.